 A Board of Directors was having problems working together.
-They had just hired a new Managing Director, who came from a completely different background than most of the other Directors.
+They had just hired a new Managing Director, who came from a completely different background than most of the other directors.
 Many of the BOD had worked with each other previously for 5-10 years, but they had a hard time launching their initiatives well and getting them done.
-Because the BOD was made up of volunteers, it was essential for the team to be able to gel.
-Yet, everyone’s personalities got in the way because this wasn’t the “primary team” they were on; each Director worked in another company.
+It was essential for the team to gel and work well together.
+Yet, everyone’s personalities got in the way, especially since they were all well-respected C-level executives in their own companies.
 The MD, being new and from the different background, had a hard time fitting in with this new team.
-Tasks went undone or weren’t delegated well.
-The MD kept most of the tasks without becoming a good team player able to delegate tasks out to others and was anxious that balls might get dropped.
+Tasks went undone or weren’t delegated.
+The MD hoarded tasks without becoming a good team player and wouldn’t delegate tasks to others, being anxious that balls might drop if they didn’t take care of them themselves.
 Feelings got hurt and tensions were high.
 The team needed a way to work well together and unwind the unproductive behaviors it had become accustomed to.

-We continued learning and deconstructing bad behaviors in the team in Day 3 with learning how to create Buy-In and Clarity with each other vs. providing Consensus.
-When teams don’t have enough good conflict, they’re more likely to choose Consensus where ideas are not vetted.
-This leads to mediocre solutions instead of the best solutions.
-We crafted the team’s overarching Thematic Goal and plugged their Strengths Talents into the dashboard, noting when someone had a perfectly paired strength to tackle an objective.
-We then discussed behaviors – acting in a manner that detracted from trust and created pain for the other members.
-Each person told every other person in the room what they most valued about each other and then what they would like to see more of from them.
+We continued learning and deconstructing bad behaviors in the team in Day 3.
+We then crafted the team’s current overarching Thematic Goal and plugged their Strengths Talents into the dashboard, noting when someone had a perfectly paired strength to tackle an objective.
+We then discussed behaviors – what behaviors made the team falter from trust and what behaviors helped trust build.
 At first, people were hesitant to share because they realized they had been contributing to the bad behaviors of the team themselves.
-But the results of this exercise were astronomical.
-Barriers were broken down, people experienced joy and a recommitment to the organization.
-At the end of the day the group plugged what they learned into achieving their current Thematic Goal – and made the commitment to focus on their results for it and for continuing to work on their behaviors together.
+But barriers were broken down, and people experienced joy and a recommitment to the organization.
+At the end of the day the group plugged what they learned into achieving their current Thematic Goal – and made the commitments to focus on their results for it.

-Outcomes: The result of this set of workshops was that the group became cohesive, working in ways they hadn’t before, acknowledging the goodness that they gave to each other and holding each other accountable for their conduct, by always focusing on their goals and how to achieve them in the best way.
-We then went onto having quarterly meetings where we reviewed the current Thematic Goal, its % complete and made adjustments to become more fruitful.
-At the end of the 3rd quarterly meeting, the Goal had been completed and the team went onto their next Thematic Goal which it accomplished in only 6 months.
+Outcomes: The result of this set of workshops was that the group became cohesive, working in ways they hadn’t before, acknowledging the goodness they gave each other and holding each other accountable for unproductive conduct and unaccomplished tasks.
+At the end of the 3rd quarterly meeting, the BOD’s initial Thematic Goal had been completed and the team went onto their next Thematic Goal which it accomplished in only 6 months.